yagizharman/Fullstack-E-Commerce-Admin-Repo/README.md

-# Full Stack E-Commerce + Dashboard & CMS: Next.js 13 App Router, React, Tailwind, Prisma, MySQL, 2023
+# Full Stack E-Commerce + Dashboard & CMS: Next.js 13 App Router, React, Tailwind, Prisma, MySQL.

 This is a repository for a Full Stack E-Commerce + Dashboard & CMS: Next.js 13 App Router, React, Tailwind, Prisma, MySQL

+The application is now deployed on vercel.
+You can find it on https://fullstack-e-commerce-admin-repo.vercel.app

 Key Features: